johnandrea/readgedcom/README.md

-  'is_range': is the date is a range type (see GEDCOM spec.), 'malformed': if the date as input is invalid - therefor is of low quality, 'min': minimum date of the range in a dict structure, 'max': maximum date of the tange, or if not a range same values as "min" }
+  'is_range': is the date is a range type (see GEDCOM spec.), 'malformed': if the date as input is invalid - therefor is of low quality, 'min': minimum date of the range in a dict structure, 'max': maximum date of the range, or if not a range same values as "min" }
 ```